CephalofairGames/merc-packs-faq/index.md

 ### ![Tinkerer Icon](/assets/images/02_tinkerer.png) <a name="page_802" class="page-number">8.2</a> Tinkerer

-**I have a question about Chimeric Formula (9, bot)...** It is impossible for this FAQ to encompass all the weird and broken shenanigans you can get up to with Chimeric Formula, especially if you are bringing in characters from other games, like Frosthaven.
+**I have a question about Chimeric Formula (9, bot)...** It is impossible for this FAQ to encompass all the potential interactions with this card, and will not even try.
 Your group is empowered to interpret ambiguity for your own table.
+If you are not confident in your group's capability to fairly interpret potentially contradictory rules, I would recommend only using this on easier cards.

 ![divider-narrow](/assets/images/divider2.png)